 You should have no food or liquids (including water) for 6 hours before an EPS.
 Certain medications should be stopped before an EPS – you must discuss this with the doctor before the procedure.
 If your doctor asks you to take some medications you may do so with a small amount of water.

-Sometimes you will say in hospital overnight following an EPS but more commonly you will be able to go home.
-However, you will not be able to drive so you will need a friend or relative to drive you home.
+Sometimes you will stay in hospital overnight following an EPS but more commonly you will be able to go home.
+However, you will not be able to drive for 24 hours, so you will need a friend or relative to drive you home.